Arthur1802/CS50-Final-Project/README.md

 #### Description: In this video, I present my final project for the CS50 Introduction to Computer Science 2023 course.

 Static folder:
-In this folder, there are two archives: style.css and favicon.ico.
+In this folder, there are two files: style.css and favicon.ico.

 style.css - This file contains the CSS portion of my projetc. favicon.ico - This is the main icon for my webpages.